Mark Bowen (footballer): Playing career

 Bowen joined Tottenham Hotspur as an apprentice in 1980, signing his first professional contract in December 1981.
 First-team opportunities were limited for him at White Hart Lane and he made only 20 full appearances for the club though he was a member of the successful Tottenham Hotspur Squad of the 1984 UEFA Cup Final.
 In the summer of 1987, Norwich City manager Ken Brown paid Spurs £90,000 for Bowen, who was one of a number of players that Norwich signed from Tottenham during that period.
 He made his debut for the Canaries on 19 August 1987 in a league match against Southampton at Carrow Road.
 Mark Bowen scored his first goal for Norwich City against West Ham United on New Year's Day 1988 in a 4–1 win at home in the first division.

 Bowen spent much of his first season at Norwich playing on the left of midfield, but soon, Bowen made the left-back spot his own for the next eight years.
 As well as carrying out his defensive duties in a consistent and dependable manner, Bowen was a threat going forward and in the 1989–90 season he finished as the team's joint top league goalscorer.
 That season, he also collected the Barry Butler memorial trophy when the supporters voted him Norwich City player of the year.

 On 8 April 1989, Bowen was involved in an unusual incident in a match against Coventry City at Highfield Road.
 Goalkeeper Bryan Gunn was sent off for arguing incessantly with the referee after he had awarded Coventry a penalty kick.
 Bowen went in goal to replace him, only for Coventry's specialist penalty taker Brian Kilcline to miss the spot-kick by putting it wide.
 Coventry won 2–1.

+Bowen was chosen to represent the Barclays Division One representative side v Italy Serie A in Naples in January 1991.

+Italy Serie A won 3-0 with goals fro Van Basten,Careca and Diego Simeone.

 Bowen was a key member of the Norwich team that finished third in the inaugural season of the FA Premier League after topping the table for most of that season (1992–93) and qualified for the UEFA Cup as a result.
 In the second round of the UEFA Cup run, Bowen scored one of the most famous goals in Norwich City's history when his header put Norwich 2–0 up in the away leg against FC Bayern Munich.
 Norwich won the match 2–1 and remained as the only British club to beat FC Bayern at their own stadium until Chelsea defeated Bayern at the Allianz Arena in the 2012 UEFA Champions League Final.
 Arsenal later did the same, though they lost their tie on aggregate following defeat at home.